 Alix ordered these small stuffed Star Wars characters to carry through the Star Wars theme; she knows Leo will love to play with them someday too!
 They’re so precious that I couldn’t pass up a photo!

 Believe it or not, that sweet nursery will change someday

 Our youngest is still in her nursery, but we moved our older two into the same room together since they’re attached at the hip anyway.
 My middle daughter’s nursery is now our guest bedroom, and the only reason it didn’t bother me to redo that room so quickly was because we were expecting number three when we made the change.
 (Babies 2 and 3 are only 15 months apart!
 I decorated nurseries for different babies two summers in a row!)

 I have many beautiful photos of the space we created for our second, and I have tons of photos of our third daughter’s nursery, too.
 After leaving behind that magical first nursery when we moved, I haven’t made the mistake again of not taking photos – and now you have no excuse not to capture the sweetness of your baby’s nursery!

 The little years are so fleeting and there are endless moments you want to remember forever – it’s easy to overlook a room you spend so much time in.
 It’s simple to assume you’ll always remember the nursery.
 Take pictures anyway!
 You’ll be glad you did.

-These six must-have photos are on my must-have list for any lifestyle newborn session I shoot.
-After getting some family photos, while mama is taking a break to nurse baby, I sneak off to the nursery and make sure to capture the big and little details.
+After getting family and newborn photos, while mama is taking a break to nurse baby, I always sneak to the nursery and make sure to capture the big and little details.
 I want you to look back at these images in 5, 10, 15 years and almost smell that intoxicating newborn scent!
 It’s the best thing ever.